 God as Creator.

 The universe is the good creation of the one living God, and reveals God’s existence, power and glory.
-Human beings are created in the image of God, male and female, in order to love, worship and obey God, to relate to one another in love, justice and compassion, and to care for creation.
+Human beings are created in the image of God, male and female, for His own glory, in order to love, worship and obey God, to relate to one another in love, justice and compassion, and to care for creation.

 Humans have sinned by rebelling against God, rejecting God’s authority, and disobeying God’s word, and so are alienated from God, one another and the created order.
-Sin deserves God’s judgment, and leads to eternal separation from God.
-The effects of sin and the power of evil have permeated the fabric of cultural, economic, social, political and religious life, causing poverty and damaging the creation.
+Sin deserves God’s judgment, and leads to eternal separation from God’s favorable judgment.
+We are born into sin and guilt, corrupt in our nature and unable to keep God’s law.
+The effects of sin and the power of evil have corrupted all of creation, including the fabric of cultural, economic, environmental, social, political and religious life.

-Though distorted by sin, the image of God remains the basis of the uniqueness, dignity, sanctity and equality of all persons without distinction.
-God loves and cares for all people in their cultural and ethnic diversity, and has reached out in grace to save them through Jesus Christ.
+The image of God remains the basis of the uniqueness, dignity, sanctity and equality of all persons without distinction.
+Though distorted by sin, God loves and cares for all people in their cultural, social, and ethnic diversity, and has reached out in grace to save them through Jesus Christ.

 Jesus Christ as Lord and Savior.